 All students have chores they must complete at the end of the day, based on the needs of the schoolhouse and property.
 Chores include such activities as sweeping, erasing chalkboards, folding clean hand towels, washing dishes, emptying trash, recycling or compost, wiping down surfaces, and tidying their desks and cubbies.

-Visiting the Lessons We warmly welcome any parent onto campus and into the classrooms at any time.
+Visiting the Lessons Covid-19 requirements may change our ability to welcome visitors into the classroom.
+Please contact us for up to date information.
+We warmly welcome any parent onto campus and into the classrooms at any time.
 If you would like to simply be onsite during recesses or morning circle, please feel free.
 If you would like to sit in on a class, just let that teacher know and we will have a chair waiting for you!

 Assessment and Reporting Good communication between parents and teachers is crucial to ensure that each child’s educational needs are being met.
 Written reports describing a student’s progress and participation in a subject are emailed to parents after each main lesson block and at the end of each semester for the ongoing academic practice/skills subjects.
 Students are not graded on their work, but we often communicate informally with parents about a child's strengths, struggles, and experiences, and we are happy to schedule times to talk together as needed.